ivetcm/Mystic-Mix---Noisy-Box/README.md

 # 🧿 VR Project – Mystic Mix

-**Mystic Mix** is a virtual reality video game set in a small, cozy bar with a mysterious atmosphere.
+**Mystic Mix** is a virtual reality video game set in a small, cozy room with a mysterious atmosphere.
 The player takes on the role of a **classic Tarot deck**, working as a mystical barista who receives drink requests through a crystal ball.

 By combining magical ingredients, the player creates powerful beverages capable of **shaping the destiny of the customers**.